 You'll need to know:

-- the location of the property of interest - firstly to identify the general area on an index map of the Melbourne metropolitan area, and then on map covering the suburb
+- the location of the property of interest - firstly to identify the general area on an index map of the Melbourne metropolitan area, and then on a map covering several suburbs

-- the map of the suburb will contain the plan numbers for plans of varying scale and content, which you can then order for viewing in the North Melbourne Reading Room.
+- this smaller scale map will contain the plan numbers for plans of varying scale and content, which you can then order for viewing in the North Melbourne Reading Room.

 Other maps and plans which you'll use the index book to identify (via search options 2 to 8 below) have not been digitised and can be viewed in the North Melbourne Reading Room.